 We engage with other institutions of similar nature throughout the world and hopefully with the main aim of it to propagate the visions and the aspirations of Late King Faisal when he was alive.

-A limited version of this detailed interview was earlier published in “Global Village Space” Magazine, December issue.
+A shorter version of this detailed interview was earlier published in “Global Village Space” Magazine, December issue.
 This in-depth discussion was conducted by GVS team, at the sidelines of IPI Salzburg Forum, in Austria.
 GVS is thankful to Adam Lupel, COO IPI, for making it happen.